Resistance: The Hidden Drain on Our Energy, Part 2

 Notice what is here (emotion, situation, thought).

-Three Gentle Experiments With Letting Go of Resistance
+Three Experiments With Letting Go of Resistance

 1. Name the Argument